M. Balamuralikrishna: Cinema

 Balamuralikrishna has sung in several films in Telugu, Sanskrit, Malayalam, Kannada and Tamil.
 He made his acting debut with the Telugu film Bhakta Prahlada (1967) as Narada, and has acted in a few other films in Telugu, Tamil and Malayalam.

 Death

 Balamuralikrishna died at his residence in Chennai on 22 November 2016; he was 86.
 He died in deep sleep at around five in the evening, due to a cardiac arrest.
-He was cremated with full state honours at Besant Nagar Crematorium in Chennai the very next day.
+He was cremated with full state honours at Besant Nagar Crematorium in Chennai the following day.
 Thousands attended his funeral.
-He is survived by three daughters and three sons who are all Doctors.
+He is survived by three daughters and three sons who are all doctors.
 His wife, Smt.
-Annapurna, outlived him for three months, and died on 16 February 2017.
+Annapurna, outlived him by three months, and died on 16 February 2017.

 Legacy

 His family has formed the Dr. M. Balamurali Krishna Memorial Trust to represent him after his death.